apify/apify-docs/sources/platform/actors/development/builds_and_runs/index.md

 ---

+Actor **builds** and **runs** are fundamental concepts within the Apify platform.
+Understanding them is crucial for effective use of the platform.

+## Building an Actor

-Actor **builds** and **runs** are two main primitives you need to know when you work with the Apify platform.
-If you take your source code and start building your Actor, you are creating a build.
-The build is a Docker image containing the source code and required dependencies needed to run the Actor:
+When you start the build process for your Actor, you create a _build_.
+A build is a Docker image containing your source code and the required dependencies needed to run the Actor:

 ```mermaid
 flowchart LR